Page contents:

 Common scenario, and it can be tricky to deal with.

-Many tenants ignore the pet clause – both intentionally and unintentionally – which states that they must request permission before dragging in a new fluffy member into the household.
+Many tenants ignore the pet clause – both intentionally and unintentionally – which states that they must request permission before dragging in a new furball member into the household.

-In any case, decide whether you want in or out.
+In any case, decide whether you’re down with the change in circumstances or not.

 If you want out (i.e. you’re unhappy with the situation)

-Your gentle prodding may be enough to get the result you want (but often not).
+Your gentle prodding might be enough to get the result you want (but unlikely).

-If not, you need to decide on whether you want to end the tenancy with your tenant.
-If you do, you can serve a section 21 notice so the tenancy is not renewed at the end of the fixed term.
-This is the cleanest and easiest solution, but it may mean waiting several months for the end date.
+If not, you then need to decide on whether you want to end the tenancy – you have a few options available at your disposal.
+But issuing a Section 21 notice to terminate the tenancy at the end of the fixed term is the cleanest.

 - If a tenant leaves behind their pet after they vacate, it is the landlord’s responsibility to deal with it.

-- It’s important to make quarterly inspections of the property whether you allow pets or not, but especially if your tenant does have pets, so you can monitor how well behaved and clean the animal is.
+- It’s important to make routine property inspections whether you allow pets or not, but especially if your tenant has a pet.

-- Regular landlord building and content insurance policies don’t usually cover potential pet damage, so you may want to get additional insurance.
+- Most standard landlord building and content insurance policies don’t cover pet damage, so you may want to get additional cover/insurance.

 - Whatever the animal in question, do your own research on the breed, including their genetic personality and behavioural characteristics.